 Find Ways to Focus on Those Endpoint Goals Each Day

 Motivating yourself to keep working each day of the week might just be the hardest part of all this.
 You need to make sure that you’re able to keep your eyes focused firmly on the prize.
-That endpoint should be within side, and you need to have a way of visualising it or making it real so that you keep moving in the right direction every day of the week.
+That endpoint should be withinside, and you need to have a way of visualizing it or making it real so that you keep moving in the right direction every day of the week.
 You could find some images that reflect what you’re working towards and put them somewhere where you’ll see them each day.

 Let Everyone Know

-It’s a good idea to let your friends and family members know that you’re going to be give something up.
+It’s a good idea to let your friends and family members know that you’re going to be giving something up.
 That way, they can be more understanding of your position and why you want to spend time making improvements to your lifestyle.
-People might tempt you with the things you’re giving up without even knowing that they’re doing if you don’t let them know what you’re trying to give up.
+People might tempt you with the things you’re giving up without even knowing what they’re doing if you don’t let them know what you’re trying to give up.
 It’s always best to keep people in the loop as much as you can.

 Know When to Remove Yourself From Certain Situations